bmoler68/HexaRoll/README.md

 4. **View Results**: Check the History tab for recent rolls
 5. **Save Presets**: Create custom presets for frequently used combinations
 6. **Customize Theme**: Visit the Customize tab to choose your preferred visual theme
+7. **Track Achievements**: Monitor your progress in the Achievements tab
+8. **Explore Themes**: Try all five themes to unlock theme-based achievements

 ## Development